7Block Labs

 Polygon

-• Validation: Chain-based consensus (PoS), bridges security
+• Validation: Utilizes chain-based consensus (PoS), with security backed by bridges

 • Ecosystem Highlights:

-• Emphasizes modularity and multi-chain interoperability
+• Focuses on modularity and seamless multi-chain interoperability

 Technical Deep Dive: Architecture & Performance